RimaBuilds/Master-coding-prompts-with-ChatGPT/README.md

 ---

-# 5. Conclusion: feel free to send pull requests
+# 5. Conclusion:
-<a name="conclusion-feel-free-to-send-pull-requests"></a>
+<a name="conclusion"></a>

 I hope this guide has been helpful in improving your experience with ChatGPT for code generation.
 As ChatGPT evolves, so will the best practices for using it.
-If you have any suggestions or feedback, feel free to send a pull request to this guide's GitHub repository.
-Happy coding and prompting!
+If you have any suggestions, contribution you want to add or feedback, feel free to send a pull request to this guide's GitHub repository.
+Happy coding and prompting! <3

 ---